-Twenty-four unique walks to download and enjoy
+Twenty-five unique walks to download and enjoy

 These walks are part of an archive consisting of nearly 150 routes in and around Herefordshire which were conceived, tried, tested and put into print by local writer Garth Lawson.
 They appeared every month for more than twelve years in The Hereford Times.
 Maps have recently been updated and routes checked.